ljr-ifsp/simos/README.md

 	make

-`simos' is static library code.
+`simos' is a static library code.
 After compiling it, check

 	lib/libsimos.a